volodymyrhudyma/blog/content/blog/avoid-wasting-performance-with-reselect-in-react.md

 });
 ```

-The `createSelector(...inputSelectors | [inputSelectors], resultFunc)` function takes one or more selectors as the first argument, computes their values and passes them as arguments to `resultFunc`.
+The `createSelector(...inputSelectors | [inputSelectors], resultFunc)` function takes one or more selectors as first argument, calculates their values and passes them as arguments to `resultFunc`.

-It determines if the value returned has changed between calls by using reference equality check (`===`).
+It determines whether the returned value has changed between calls using the reference equality check (`===`).

 ## Observe Saved Function Calls

-Having the change done, open an app, enter the same text as before and notice how we only see **"getQuery selector"** printed to the console.
+After making the change, open an app, enter the same text as before and notice that we only see **"getQuery selector"** printed on the console.

-We are not executing **getUser** selector anymore, because it is not needed (the **user** object in Redux store state did not change):
+We no longer execute the **getUser** selector anymore, because it is not needed (the **user** object in Redux store state has not changed):

 ![With Reselect Logs](/img/added-reselect.gif "With Reselect Logs")